RCasatta/electrsd/Readme.md

   * electrsd use a temporary directory as db dir
   * A free port is asked to the OS (a very low probability race condition is still possible)
   * the process is killed when the struct goes out of scope no matter how the test finishes

+## Why not using it as a library?

+Launching a pre-installed (in a docker or cached) executable avoid building